mainedmr/Trawl_Survey_Portal/about.md

 ### Technicalities

-* At present, abundance indicies for lobster, Northern shrimp, and spiny dogfish are incomplete.
+* At present, catch at length indices for Northern shrimp and spiny dogfish are incomplete.

 #### Bug Reports